-The size of Wittenborg University of Applied enables an atmosphere where students feel part of a team in a personal environment.
-The university teaching methodology allows students to experience many different situations.
+The size of Wittenborg University of Applied Sciences enables an atmosphere where students feel part of a team in a personal environment.
+Wittenborg's teaching methodology allows students to experience many different situations.

 Provision of Student Support / Coaching by Teaching Staff

-Wittenborg has two types of student tutor support systems, one for academic issues and one for non-academic issues (see 4.5.3).
-The school has an open door policy which means that students find all staff easily accessible during office hours on the days they are working.
+WUAS has two types of student-tutor support systems, one for academic issues and one for non-academic issues.
+The school has an open-door policy, which means that students find all staff easily accessible during office hours on the days they are working.
 Also Wittenborg Online and the email system make it easy for students to contact the correct staff member about any issue.
-Wittenborg is also small enough to allow students to have easy and direct contact with management, if they wish.
+Wittenborg is also small enough to allow students to have easy and direct contact with management if they wish.

 Process Tutors / Study Advisor

 All bachelor's and master's students are allocated a “Process Tutor”, who is called a ‘Study Advisor’ at master’s level.
 This person is responsible for monitoring a student’s progress and ensuring a student’s well-being through coaching and support.
 The study advisor is also involved with the student’s teaching programme, either through the language programme or through personal development programme.

 Tutors and study advisors can have contact with students on a weekly basis, and also through regular online contact and emails.